chnsteven/Frontend-CMS/public/projects/cosmania/tab1.md

 #### 1. Core Game Mechanics

-- **Interactable & Collectable GameObjects**: Demonstrate how players interact with and collect objects in the game.
-Highlight the interfaces and serializable structs used to manage these objects.
+- **Interactable & Collectable GameObjects**: This is how players interact with and collect objects in the game.
+I managed these obejct with serializable structs.

 |                      _Interact with cannon_                      |                     _Interact with couch_                      |
 | :--------------------------------------------------------------: | :------------------------------------------------------------: |